papaj2139/FrostByteOS/README.md

 # Notes
-- The execution path by default is /bin/init -> /bin/forktest` (to change it to just execute /bin/sh directly change the filename in init.asm, altho forktest does exec /bin/sh anyway)
-- /bin/init just calls exec /bin/forktest will expand later
-- Fork() syscall is the WORST thing in this codebase; in general the process manager IS SO unstable its unimaginable
 - Currently only supports BIOS and x86, amd64 and UEFI support will be added in the future.
 - Uses GRUB, will probably create a custom bootloader in the future.
 - Uses ELF32 for binaries